abstract planet with electric lights coming from it

 An entire new code of conduct for remote virtual workers and related fraud investigation techniques

 A remote workforce with little opportunity to actively monitor has opened the door to workplace misconduct.
 How can employers know if remote working employees are taking drugs or consuming alcohol during work hours?
 Can employees access and distribute confidential, private or restricted data remotely?
 Companies must be aware of the most common risk scenarios and adapt to create new policies and controls that will minimize risk in the future.
 In the past, fraud investigators relied heavily on in person, face-to-face interview techniques.
 Today, this has been replaced with virtual interviews.
 Time will tell if this can be an effective way to conduct a fraud interview.
-To date, MNP’s forensic experts have confirmed they have been able to conduct effective virtual fraud investigation interviews.
+To date, MNP’s forensic advisors have confirmed they have been able to conduct effective virtual fraud investigation interviews.
 Many companies are turning to technology to help with fraud investigations, using data analytic and AI systems designed to uncover anomalies.

 Dealing with the side effects of expedited digital transformation